sierraCode397/Analytics-Rules/README.md

 ### API Token Creation
 1. Go to project settings
-2. Create a GitLab API token with:
+2. Create a GitLab API token only for this repository (Not a personal token) with:
    - **Developer** role
    - Permissions:
      - All API access
      - Read and write access
 3. **Important**: Save the token secret for future steps

+> **Note**: This lets you work with both public and private repositories and automatically detects any changes made by your coworkers.
+Just make sure everyone who needs access has been invited to the repo.

 ## Jenkins Integration Setup